jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

                         deriving Generic
 ```
 This type defines the entire database.
-Again it provides a 'hole' with the `f`, presumably for schema creation.
+Again it provides a 'hole' with the `f`.

 ```haskell
 connectionString :: BS.ByteString